 Also Read: 14 Beloved Pinoy Products That Are No Longer Available

 Royal Sparkling Soda was born when San Miguel Brewery first ventured into the production of non-alcoholic, carbonated beverages.

-Also known as carbonated water, this drink is made by dissolving carbon dioxide in water.
-The chemical reaction produces a bubbly water which then creates an illusion that it “sparkles,” hence the name.
+Also known as carbonated water, a sparkling soda is made by dissolving carbon dioxide in water.
+The chemical reaction produces a bubbly water which creates an illusion that it “sparkles,” hence the name.

 In the 1940s, Royal Sparkling Soda—advertised as “perfectly carbonated pure mineralized water”—came in green bottles shaped like bowling pins.
 Over the next decades until the product’s demise, the soda bottle transformed both in terms of design and color—from green to clear and back to green again.

 3. Tivoli Ice Cream Bar